 Will the PULSE SOUNDBAR+ connect with ceiling-mounted speakers for Dolby Atmos processing?

 Suppose the mounted ceiling speakers are PULSE FLEX streaming speakers or passive speakers powered by a POWERNODE.
 In that case, the ceiling speakers become a part of the Atmos virtualization when set up as a Home Theater Group.
 They function as rear surrounds, not Atmos height speakers.

 What Bluesound players work as surrounds with the PULSE SOUNDBAR+?

-You can use any generation of PULSE FLEX or POWERNODE as the surrounds of a Home Theater Group.
-Note that you require additional compatible passive speakers to make use of the POWERNODE as a Surround player.
+You can use PULSE M or any generation of PULSE FLEX / POWERNODE as the surrounds of a Home Theater Group.
+Note that you require additional compatible passive speakers to use the POWERNODE as a Surround player.
 For more information, refer to our Help Center article.

 Can I use Bluetooth headphones with the PULSE SOUNDBAR+?